 With a long list of luxury amenities on-site, you don’t really need to leave this hotel if you don’t want to.

-The check-in staff was also super helpful with getting me awake and to the airport long before the sun rises on my departure day.
+The check-in staff was also super helpful with getting me awake and to the airport long before the sun rose on my departure day.

 The Italian suitably named Casanova By The Sea restaurant offers a wide selection of Italian cuisine, coupled with stunning outdoor seating, views, and some amazing seafood creations.

 Casanova’s wine list is designed to cater to all different tastes, and the service is super!
-At Casanova, you wander into an atmosphere that is warm and welcoming, with homemade pasta and crisp Italian pizzas.
+At Casanova, you enter the world of homemade pasta and crisp Italian pizzas.

-The desserts will probably be some of the most amazing Italian desserts you will have, according to former guests!
+The desserts will probably be some of the most amazing Italian sweets you will have, according to reviews from former guests!

 In the fine dining segment, consider an evening at Upstairs Restaurant on the north shore, close to Rum Point.